mintlify-onboarding/auth0docs-v2/main/docs/get-started/auth0-for-ai-agents.md

 2. Use OAuth scopes to authorize access to the Google Calendar API.
 3. Get an access token to call the Google Calendar API to schedule a meeting.

-Auth for GenAI supports the following social, enterprise, and custom identity providers:
+Auth0 for AI Agents supports the following social, enterprise, and custom identity providers:

 * Google
 * Microsoft